Richard Harrington, Baron Harrington of Watford: Career

 In 1983, he founded Harvington Properties, a property development company, with two friends from university.
 In 1990, Harrington became a shareholder and managing director of LSI Leisure Syndicates International a company active in the development, sales and management of holiday resorts in both the UK and Europe.
 The company was sold to a listed American company at the end of the decade and is now owned by Hilton Hotels.
 Other notable work in property development included the restoration of one of Glasgow's most famous hotels, One Devonshire Gardens.

 Before he became a minister, Harrington was Vice Chairman of the Conservative Party and was David Cameron's Apprenticeship Advisor and Chairman of the Apprenticeship Delivery Board.

 Harrington supports a range of charities and has been a trustee of the Variety Club Children's Society.
 He is also trustee of several charities in Watford.
-Harrington also serves as a Trustee of Royal_Albert_Hall and NESTA.
+Harrington also serves as a Trustee of Royal Albert Hall.

-After leaving Westminster in 2019, Harrington took on the role of Senior Advisor and Chairman of APCO UK, and membership of the international board of APCO Worldwide, a global company offering strategic consultancy and political advice to governments and corporations.
-In February 2021 Harrington was appointed Senior Advisor to the Investment Banking Group of Canaccord Genuity.
-On being reappointed to the government on 8 March 2022, Harrington resigned his business positions at APCO and Canaccord Genuity.

-Lord Harrington currently serves as a senior advisor for Stephenson Harwood LLP, Chairman at Regal,Director at Cluster Partners Ltd, Advisor at Cranfield Aerospace Solutions and a Business Advisor at Mindlands Mindforge.
+Post Commons Career

+After stepping down from the House of Commons in 2019, Harrington resumed his business career, taking on the role of Chair and Senior Advisor at APCO Worldwide.
+The appointment ceased when he was appointed a Minister in the House of Lords.

+Harrington was appointed by the Prime Minister to the post of Minister of State for Refugees on 8 March 2022, working across both the Department for Levelling Up, Housing and Communities and the Home Office, as part of the Response to the Russian Invasion of Ukraine.
+He was made a life peer with the name, style and title of Baron Harrington of Watford, of Watford in the County of Hertfordshire, on 15 March 2022.

+In March 2023, the Chancellor, Rt Hon Jeremy Hunt, asked Harrington to chair a review into Foreign Direct Investment.

+Post 2022 Business Career

+In 2024 Lord Harrington took roles at law firm Stephenson Harwood LLP.
+He became chair of Regal, one of London’s largest up market residential developers and oversaw its sale to Arada for £150m.

+In March 2026, Lord Harrington was appointed Chairman of GeoPura, a UK based pioneer of hydrogen technology.
+He oversaw the investment of £275m by Ballard Power Inc, a Nasdaq listed Canadian company.
+Harrington joined the Board of the parent company in August 2026.

+In early 2025 he took up the position of Chair of MAKE UK, the UK’s largest trade body, with 26,000 members and 3 operating divisions providing legal services, apprenticeships and other services for its members.
+Harrington is active in the representation of the sector with the UK government.

-In September 2024 he was appointed as Advisory Board Chair at UKREiiF..
+In September 2024 he served a term as Advisory Board Chair of the UK Real Estate Investment and Infrastructure Forum (UKREiiF).

-In December 2024 he was appointed as the Chair of MAKE UK.

 In May 2025, Harrington was approached to join the board of Shein ahead of its potential stock market float.

+He remains a director and shareholder of Harvington Properties Ltd.